OpenSource-Communities/intro/docs/becoming-a-maintainer/getting-practical.md

 ## Adding Repository Documentation

-Now that you have the repository, you can either edit it directly in GitHub or clone the project and work on it locally.
-We previously learned about how to create detailed READMEs, contributing guides, and codes of conduct in "[How to Setup Your Open Source Project](how-to-setup-your-project.md)".
+Now that you have the repository, you can either edit it directly on GitHub or clone the project and work on it locally.
+We previously learned how to create detailed READMEs, contributing guides, and codes of conduct in "[How to Setup Your Open Source Project](how-to-setup-your-project.md)".
 If you need a reminder, take a look back at that chapter.

 ### Creating Your README